Author: Vinay Vyas

 The ODSE Test Explained

 The Owners and Directors Test: What’s Changed and Why The ODSE test for football clubs is already in force.
 It came into effect on 12 December 2025, making it the first element of the IFR’s new regulatory regime to become operational (Morgan Lewis, 2026).
-If your club has not yet assessed its exposure, it […]
+If your club has not yet assessed its exposure, it should. […]

 Read More